rust-lang/vscode-rust/README.md

 For support, please file an [issue on the repo](https://github.com/rust-lang-nursery/rls-vscode/issues/new) or talk to us in #rust-dev-tools on IRC ([Mozilla servers](https://wiki.mozilla.org/IRC)).
+There is also some [troubleshooting and debugging](https://github.com/rust-lang-nursery/rls/blob/master/debugging.md) advice.

 Contributing code, tests, documentation, and bug reports is appreciated!
 For more details on building and debugging, etc., see [contributing.md](contributing.md).